 - Your relationship to the child

 - Your health

 - Your ability to care for the child

 - Child’s wishes

 Who Will Likely Get Custody Of The Child?

 In Pennsylvania, joint custody is favored if it is in the best interests of the child.
 Barring a parent’s history of domestic violence or substance abuse, children benefit from keeping close relationships with both parents.
 Another common outcome is for one parent to have primary physical custody of the children while the other parent has regular periods of partial custody.

 Pennsylvania also has a law against gender bias in custody proceedings, so judges may not consider your gender when examining your child’s best interests.
 Fathers and mothers are evaluated equally.

 Pursue An Arrangement That Works For You

-The attorneys of Hopkins Heltzel Law Firm will help you pursue a custody arrangement that fits your needs, as well as explain what to expect from your case.
+The attorneys of Hopkins Heltzel Attorneys at Law will help you pursue a custody arrangement that fits your needs, as well as explain what to expect from your case.
 We understand the importance of custody to parents, so we handle these matters with the utmost care and respect.